How to Visit Sydney’s National Parks by Public Transport

 Kamay Botany Bay National Park

-Split by the waters of Botany Bay, the park encompasses two sites — the Kurnell Peninsula, where Captain Cook’s landing place is marked by a monument; and the La Perouse area, named after the French explorer Comte de La Pérouse, on the northern headland of Botany Bay.
+Split by the waters of Botany Bay, the park is made up of two sites.
+The Kurnell Peninsula, where Captain Cook’s landing place is marked by a monument, and the La Perouse area, named after the French explorer Comte de La Pérouse, who arrived just 4 days after the First Fleet landed.

-La Perouse arrived in Botany Bay just 4 days after the First Fleet – the city could have had an entirely different future!
+La Perouse arrived in Botany Bay just 4 days after the First Fleet – the city could have had an entirely different future.

 The park has significant Aboriginal history and features over 30 Aboriginal sites.
 Aboriginal discovery tours are regularly offered.